matthew1000/gstreamer-cheat-sheet/basics.md

 ### Play a video (with audio)

-`playbin` is a magical element that can play anything:
+The magical element `playbin` can play anything:

 ```
 gst-launch-1.0 playbin uri=file://$SRC